sandramsc/alx-low_level_programming/README.md

 This repository contains programs written for the low level programming tought at [Holberton School](https://www.holbertonschool.com/).

 ## Technologies
-* C files are complied using `gcc 4.8.4`
+* C files are compiled using gcc 9.4.0.
-* C files are written according to C90 standard
+* C files are written according to the C99 standard.
-* tested on Ubuntu 14.04 LTS
+* Tested on Ubuntu 20.04 LTS.

 ## Projects
 | Project | Description |